Amit5197/github-actions-capstone/README.md

 ---

-## ⚙️ DevOps & Pipeline Architecture
+## ⚙️ DevSecOps & CI/CD Pipeline Architecture

 The workflow is completely automated via GitHub Actions, securing the application from code commit all the way to deployment and continuous monitoring.